-- Ensure that the target hardware is properly connected to the host-PC and a power supply. - Reset the target hardware and force it into Bootstrap mode by simultaneously pressing the Reset (S2) and Boot (S1) buttons on the phyCORE Development Board HD200 and then releasing first the Reset and, two or three seconds later, the Boot button. - Start FlashTools 16W. - The Communication Setup tab of the FlashTools 16W tabsheet window will now appear. - Select the phyCORE-167 as the target hardware and click on the Connect button. - At the Properties for serial communication window of the FlashTools 16W tabsheet, choose the correct serial port for your host-PC and a 57,600 baud rate. - Click the OK button to establish connection to the target hardware. - Returning to the FlashTools 16W tabsheet, choose the Sector Utilities tab, highlight Sector #0 in the Sector Status Information section of the tab and click on the Erase Sector(s) button to erase this memory location. - Wait until the status check in the lower left corner of the FlashTools 16W tabsheet finishes, returning the connection properties description to the lower left corner of the window. - Next choose the File Download tab and click on the File Open button. - Browse to the correct drive and path for the phyCORE-167 Demo folder (default location - $C: \PHYBasic \pC-167 \Demos \Keil \Blinky2 \Blinky2.h86$ ) and click Open. - Click on the Download button.
-You can watch the status of the download of the Blinky2.h86 into external Flash memory in the Download window.

-- At the end of the download, a sector-by-sector status check of the Flash memory can be viewed in the lower left corner of the FlashTools 16W tabsheet window.
+- Ensure that the target hardware is properly connected to the host-PC and a power supply. - Reset the target hardware and force it into Bootstrap mode by simultaneously pressing the Reset (S2) and Boot (S1) buttons on the phyCORE Development Board HD200 2.5V and then releasing first the Reset and, two or three seconds later, the Boot button. - Start FlashTools 3. - At the Connect tab of the FlashTools 3 tabsheet, select the phyCORE-XC167 and click the Connect button in the lower left corner to establish connection to the target hardware. - Returning to the FlashTools 3 tabsheet, choose the Download tab and click on the Open button. - Choose the Download tab, and click on the Open button. - Browse to the correct drive and path for the phyCORE-XC167 Demo folder (default location - $C: \PHYBasic\pC-XC167\Demos\Keil\Blinky2\Blinky2.h86)$ and click Open. - The FlashTools 3 Download window will re-appear.
+Now select the Erase needed sectors checkbox in the lower left corner.
+FlashTools 3 will then erase the required Flash sectors first before downloading the specified hexfile. - Click on the Start button.
+You can watch the status of the Flash erasure and code download of Blinky2.h86 into the external Flash memory in the lower right corner of the Download window. - The individual steps of the Flash download procedure can be viewed at the bottom of the FlashTools 3 window.
 Wait until the status check finishes before returning to work with the board.
-Once the status check is complete, the downloaded code can be executed. - Returning to the Communication tab, click on the Disconnect button and exit FlashTools 16W. - Press the Reset (S2) button on the Development Board.
+Once you see the Ready message in the lower left corner, the downloaded code can be executed. - Returning to the Connect tab, click on the Disconnect button and exit FlashTools 3. - Press the Reset (S2) button on the Development Board.

-If the modified hexfile properly executes, the LED D3 should now flash in a different mode with different on and off durations.
+If the modified hexfile properly executes, the LED should now flash in a different mode with different on and off durations.

-You have now modified source code, recompiled the code, created a modified download hexfile, and successfully executed this modified code.
+You have now modified source code, recompiled the code, created a modified downloadable hexfile, and successfully executed this modified code.